 I agree with Senator Ardagh's amendment and would like to withdraw mine which also seeks to change the wording from “examined” to “consulted with”.

-Having looked at section 10, which states a termination may be carried out by a medical practitioner if, having examined the pregnant woman, he or she is of the reasonable opinion formed in good faith that there is an immediate risk to life, I do not see how consultation with the woman on its own would be sufficient.
-There has to be an examination to determine the medical situation.
+Having looked at section 10 which states a termination may be carried out by a medical practitioner if, having examined the pregnant woman, he or she is of the reasonable opinion formed in good faith that there is an immediate risk to life, I do not see how consultation with the woman on its own would be sufficient.
+There has to be an examination to determine the medical issue.
 It is exactly the same with the question of early pregnancy.
 The Bill also states a termination may be carried out where a medical practitioner examines a pregnant woman and is of the reasonable opinion formed in good faith that the pregnancy concerned does not exceed 12 weeks.
 I do not see how the amendment I have tabled could work because simply consulting the patient would not be sufficient.
 There would have to be an examination.
 That is perfectly logical.
 With the permission of the House, I will withdraw the amendments.

 I support amendments Nos.
 4 and 18.
-I will also speak on amendment No. 5, which I have tabled.
-The key point is the voice of the woman.
+I will also speak to amendment No. 5 which I have tabled.
+The key element is the voice of the woman.
 We had one of the great outcomes for Irish society from what was, at times, a very difficult referendum.
 This was the ending of a very long silencing of women on their experiences and the decisions they often had to make about which they could not speak to anybody.
 I ask the Minister to note there is support across the House, particularly in respect of amendment No. 4.
 If necessary I will withdraw amendment No. 5 to support it.

 What the Minister is hearing from the House is that we want to ensure women are consulted.
 These are very reasonable amendments.
 They do not relate to an emergency or a risk to life or health.
 The amendments recognise these are particular circumstances.
 The amendments are to the sections on where there is risk to life or health but not in an emergency context.
 It is in a context whereby each woman is considering what are the risks and what do they mean to her.
 Is it a 60% risk or a 20% risk?
 As we heard very eloquently during the hearings of the committee on the eighth amendment, what one person might consider a risk might be experienced differently by somebody else.
 Consultation is key and I am sure it is the intent of the Minister to copperfasten that this consultation would take place.
 Unfortunately, we have had a culture of a lack of consultation with women.

 There is a real onus on me as a Minister to advise the House of the viewpoint of the Attorney General and the clinical community with which I have been engaging.
-The process for accessing lawful termination of pregnancy services, by which a medical practitioner can ascertain whether a termination of pregnancy may lawfully be carried out, is set out in sections 9 to 12, inclusive, of this Bill.
-Apart from emergency situations, which are covered in section 10, the Bill clearly sets out the steps which must be undertaken by the medical practitioner in order for a woman to access termination of pregnancy in this country.
+The process for accessing lawful termination of pregnancy services, by which a medical practitioner can ascertain whether a termination of pregnancy may lawfully be carried out, is set out in sections 9 to 12, inclusive, of the Bill.
+Apart from emergencies which are covered in section 10, the Bill clearly sets out the steps which must be undertaken by the medical practitioner in order for a woman to access termination of pregnancy in this country.

 The medical practitioner must examine the pregnant woman, form a reasonable opinion in good faith, certify that opinion and, finally, carry out the termination of pregnancy.
 In order to form a reasonable opinion in good faith, the Bill is clear that a medical practitioner is required to examine the pregnant woman.
-Some of the amendments tabled, however, propose deleting "having examined the pregnant woman" and replacing it with a requirement to consult with the pregnant woman where possible.
-During the drafting of the Bill, the requirement for a medical practitioner to examine the woman was discussed, as I mentioned earlier, at length with the Office of the Attorney General and in some depth.
+Some of the amendments tabled, however, propose deleting "having examined the pregnant woman" and replacing it with a requirement to consult the pregnant woman, where possible.
+During the drafting of the Bill, the requirement for a medical practitioner to examine the woman was discussed, as I mentioned, at length with the Office of the Attorney General and in some depth.

 The Senators will be aware the Department had originally made no provision requiring the examination of a pregnant woman in the general scheme of the Bill published in March and July.
 The issue also arose and was discussed at some length during the passage of the Bill in the Dáil.
-I assure Senators that this is an area I have given an awful lot of thought to and, having thoroughly considered the matter, I am legally and clinically advised that the wording of the Bill, as drafted, addresses the necessary practical and legal requirements in a clear and consistent manner.
+I assure Senators that this is an area to which I have given an awful lot of thought and, having thoroughly considered the matter, I am legally and clinically advised that the wording of the Bill, as drafted, addresses the necessary practical and legal requirements in a clear and consistent manner.

-For example, changing the wording to refer to "consultation" with the woman could cause particular difficulty and confusion for medical practitioners in cases falling under sections 9 or 10 of the Bill.
-Those sections refer to situations where a woman may be so seriously ill that it may not be possible to discuss her care.
+For example, changing the wording to refer to "consultation" with the woman could cause particular difficulty and confusion for medical practitioners in cases falling under section 9 or 10 of the Bill.
+These sections refer to situations where a woman may be so seriously ill that it may not be possible to discuss her care.
 I understand the amendment states "where necessary" but even that adds a degree of subjectivity into the Bill.